Back to Portfolio

 The Challenge

-• Minimizing false positives to avoid production delays
+• Achieving a false rejection rate below 1% to avoid production delays

 Our Solution